LiskArchive/lips/proposals/lip-nazar-architecture.md

   /**
    * The method to be invoked by Controller to load the module
    * Module developers should ensure that all loading logic is completed during the lifecycle of this method
-   * The Controller will emit an event `lisk:ready` which a module developer can use to perform some activities which should be performed when every other module is loaded.
+   * The Controller will emit an event `lisk:ready` which a module developer can use to perform some activities
-   * some activities which you want to perform when every other module is loaded *
+   * which should be performed when every other module is loaded.
+Some activities which you want to perform when
+   * every other module is loaded.
+   *
    * @param {Channel} channel - An interface to a channel
    * @param {Object} options - An object of module options